remonsec/remonsec.github.io/_posts/2022-02-20-first-year-of-bb.md

 ## Story

-I was scrolling on FaceBook peacefully suddenly I saw a guy named [**Md Saikat**](https://www.facebook.com/dark.htmlii) posted on FaceBook about his $25 of Payoneer Bounty.
+I was 2019 after waking up from sleep I was scrolling on FaceBook peacefully suddenly I saw a guy named [**Md Saikat**](https://www.facebook.com/dark.htmlii) posted on FaceBook about his $25 of Payoneer Bounty.
 He also was doing BlackHat stuff like me.
 Then something hit my mind, Well what’s that.
 He is getting paid for doing what !
 Then i asked him and he told me that he found a bug on Payoneer and they paid him $25 for that.
 Then i asked for how the bug look like.
 Then he sended a mail of that report on my email address.

 I picked that bug and reported it on some companies i already knew.
 One of them replied me with $70 bounty.
 For me as a college guy that time its enough earning.
 Cool dude.
 I want more.